esi-neuroscience/syncopy/doc/source/user/matlab_io.rst

 .. note::

-    Using SLURM on the ESI HPC cluster for datasets this small usually does not yield any performance gain due to the comparatively large overhead of starting a SLURM worker pool compared to the total computation time.
+    Using SLURM on HPC clusters for datasets this small usually does not yield any performance gain due to the comparatively large overhead of starting a SLURM worker pool compared to the total computation time.

 We save the resulting :class:`~syncopy.SpectralData` object alongside the corresponding :class:`~syncopy.AnalogData` source:

 .. code-block:: python

     spy.save(spec, filename='~/syn_data')

 Note that :func:`syncopy.save` automatically appends the appropriate filename extension (``.spectral`` in this case).

 Back in MATLAB, we can import the computed spectrum using: